St Marys Bay Water Quality Improvement Project

 Fast Facts

-• Three shafts at Pt Erin, St Marys Road Park and the corner of London and New streets provided entrance and egress for the TBM
+• Three shafts for entrance and egress for the TBM

-• A new weir structure and odour control unit was constructed in the St Mary’s Road Park.
+• A new weir structure and odour control unit.

-The project was a construct only contract.
-The pipeline was designed by Aurecon however McConnell Dowell was responsible for the design of the outfall ballast blocks and the marine piling operation.
+The project was a construct only contract, with the pipeline designed by Aurecon.
+However we designed the outfall ballast blocks and the marine piling operation.

 The most significant challenge the project faced was the location of the new stormwater pipeline under some of the oldest, narrowest and most densely populated streets in Auckland.